 Budget Tip:

-Here's the amazing thing with avoiding dirty water for your dog.
+Here's the amazing thing with dirty water risks for dogs.
 You may not only be saving your dog from being sick, but also saving your dog's life.
 While it doesn't take a lot of effort to avoid dirty water, it can be a game-changer.
 Of course, you also get to avoid pricey emergency vet bills in the process.
 This is all a huge win-win for you and your pup.

 Simply put, dirty water is water that you wouldn’t drink.
 It may look clean, but you or your dog could get sick if you drank the water.
-You can find dirty water in forms:
+You can find dirty water risks for dogs in the following forms:

 Dirty water could be standing or flowing water.
 You may not be able to tell visually or even by smell that the water is dirty.